Wyoming Alcohol Quick Facts

-21 percent of Wyoming high school students engaged in binge drinking (5 or more drinks on one occasion) within the past 30 days
+17 percent of adults and 21 percent of high school students engaged in binge drinking (5 or more drinks on one occasion for males, and 4 or more drinks on one occasion for females) within the past 30 days

-22 percent of Wyoming youth had their first drink of alcohol other than a few sips before age 13
+22 percent of youth had their first drink of alcohol (other than a few sips) before age 13

 Sources: BRFSS 2012 and YRBS 2013

-Standard Practices and Beliefs as they Relate to Alcohol Misuse and Abuse
+Standard Practices and Beliefs Related to Alcohol Misuse and Abuse

 Click here for a copy of the Comprehensive Needs Assessment for Substance Abuse Prevention - Executive Summary (PDF, 137k).